Provides housing, hospitality services and personal care services for adults who can live independently.

 Keeping families together

 Spouses and family members offer invaluable emotional support and normalcy for their loved one as they experience numerous changes that come with aging.
-While most seniors are able to remain living in their own homes with supports as they age, some of them must move from their family home into residential care or assisted living when their care needs can no longer be managed in their home setting.
+While most seniors are able to remain living in their own homes with supports as they age, some of them must move from their family home into long term care or assisted living when their care needs can no longer be managed in their home setting.
 When this happens, adjusting to the change is difficult for someone with frail health and this is further aggravated by the loneliness they experience when separated from the spouse and/or other family they lived with.
-This is why Fraser Health provides individuals with the ability to choose the geographical cluster they most wish to live in; and when both members of a couple need residential care or assisted living, we seek to reunite them on the same campus (either residential care or residential/assisted living) whenever possible.
+This is why Fraser Health provides individuals with the ability to choose the geographical cluster they most wish to live in; and when both members of a couple need long term care or assisted living, we seek to reunite them on the same campus (either long term care or assisted living) whenever possible.

 Some of the things we look at when reuniting a couple, include:

 - Care needs: Couples often don’t need the same level of care at the same time.
-For instance, one person might need to be placed in an assisted living environment, and their spouse may need a higher level care and need to be in residential care.
+For instance, one person might need to be placed in an assisted living environment, and their spouse may need a higher level care and need to be in long term care.
 Finding a campus of care that can accommodate both their needs in the geographic community of their choice can be a challenge.
-NOTE: at present 15 funded assisted living facilities in Fraser Health are on the same campus as one of the 80 residential care sites.
+NOTE: at present 15 funded assisted living facilities in Fraser Health are on the same campus as one of the 80 long term care sites.

 - Geographic location: A family’s preference for a particular community or residence may limit options for placement, as we wait for a bed to become available.
 Expanding the area a couple is willing to live can reduce how long they may wait.